achille-roussel/nanomsgxx/sockets.md

 The first version of **recv** functions return the number of bytes in the received message, or a negative value under some conditions if the **flags** argument isn't zero.
+The second version is templated, the template argument should be a sequence container (string, vector, list... ) that accepts two iterators (start and end) as argument.
-The second version return an instance **nnxx::message** carying a memory buffer with a message read from the socket, the object can be evaluated to **false** if something happened and the **flags** argument wasn't zero, for example:
+The third version return an instance **nnxx::message** carying a memory buffer with a message read from the socket, the object can be evaluated to **false** if something happened and the **flags** argument wasn't zero, for example: